|

 I’ve ever wanted, though.
 I rule these people here in Israel,

 and if they don’t do what I say, I have them killed.
-They’re
+After all,

-simply here for my pleasure.
-Surely that doesn’t make me a
+they’re simply here for my pleasure.
+Surely that doesn’t make

 Reader 2: Before long, people became more concerned about